wtginnovation/LaTeX/README.md

 # Quickstart
 1. Install [MiKTeX](https://miktex.org/download) on windows / [TexLive](https://launchpad.net/~jonathonf/+archive/ubuntu/texlive-2016) on Linux and make sure the `pdflatex` executable is available via system path (e.g. by executing it on the command line).
-2. Browse to `src/test/resources/META-INF` and compile the `sample.tex` file by executing `pdflatex sample.tex`.
+2. Browse to `latex-renderer/src/test/resources/META-INF` and compile the `sample.tex` file by executing `pdflatex sample.tex`.
 MiKTeX will try to download the missing packages off the internet.
 You might have to install them manually in TexLive by using tlmgr.
-3. See `LatexTemplateIT`/`SynchronousLatexRendererIT` to get started in your project.
+3. See [LatexTemplateIT](latex-template/src/test/java/de/vsfexperts/latex/template/LatexTemplateIT.java) or [SynchronousLatexRendererIT](latex-renderer/src/test/java/de/vsfexperts/latex/renderer/SynchronousLatexRendererIT.java) to get started in your project.

 # Server Tasks
 Install missing TexLive packages